 By the time the sun set we (Keyana, Patrick her boyfriend, Hans, the funny German, and me) jumped into the back of a Pickup Truck and drove off to a Native American Sweat Lodge Ceremony.

 I had never heard of anything like that, neither had I researched anything, but was excited to go.

-In the back of the truck Hans tried to explain the basic concept to me, but the wind was blowing so strong I could barely understand him.
+In the back of the truck Hans tried to explain the basic concept of sweat lodges to me, but the wind was blowing so strong I could barely understand him.
 Around thirty minutes later we arrived at a house in the middle of a forest.
 The sun had set and through the darkness I could see warmly illuminated windows.
 There were around forty people inside.
 The house was packed with hippies.
 Extreme characters, friendly and interesting.
 Good people.

 An old woman was walking around the house with a small basket in her hands.
 She had long white hair and was giving away perfectly rolled blunts and freshly baked cookies.
 I looked around and saw massive amounts of cake.
 Oh My!
 I was SO hungry!
 Unfortunately I was not allowed to eat yet.
 We sat on the floor as someone passed an old cup with some strange liquid inside.
 Whilst I grabbed the cup I looked up and saw an old woman in the kitchen stirring some kind of soup.
 She threw some pieces of a green cactus in.

 “It’s medicine.
 It’s beautiful.” someone answered me with a smile that was way too big.

 Alright.
 Why not- I figured.
 Medicine will at least not kill me I figured whilst emptying my cup…